gbene/SirGridsAlot/README.md

 </div>

-Rapidly create and plot in 2D/3D diamond or hex grids with Python.
+Rapidly create and plot in 2D/3D regular Euclidean tilings with Python.

 # Installation